basunia/flutter_archictecture_with_bloc/README.md

 # movie_buzz

-A flutter app that demonstrates clean architecture that uses bloc library.
+A flutter app that demonstrates clean architecture and that uses bloc library.

 Topics covered:
 * Bloc library for state management that also enforces to follow clean architecture